simonecorsi/skaffoldo/README.md

 > Recursively copy provided source, while replacing variables (if any).

 This project is meant to be used as a **skaffold anything**.
-Just provide a source directory/file and an output folder and this will walk recursively, when a variables in a file is found matching a variable in your environment, it will logic-lessly be replaced.
+Just provide a source directory/file and an output folder and this will walk recursively, when a variables in a file is found matching a variable in your environment or in the provided json (optional) it will logic-lessly be replaced.

 ## Table of Content